Frequently Asked Questions

 When is it necessary to request a “withdrawal” instead of an “adjustment”?

-The schedule adjustment period lasts for the first two weeks of the high school site semester and will not appear on college transcript.
+The schedule adjustment period lasts for the first 14 days of the course (regardless of where the course is taught) and will not appear on college transcript.

 A course dropped after that period is a withdrawal and will be noted on the college transcript with a W.